-Yan Zhenqing — An Honest Politician, A Brave General, and A Great Calligrapher
+Yan Zhenqing — An Honest Politician, Brave General, and Great Calligrapher

 Yan Zhenqing (709 — 784), courtesy name Qingchen, was one of the most exceptional calligraphers in Chinese culture and a great scholar and general of the Tang Dynasty (618 — 907).

-His entire life was a perfect representative of loyalty, patriotism, integrity, and persistence.
+His entire life exemplified loyalty, patriotism, integrity, and persistence.

 During that time, Emperor Xuanzong of Tang was enjoying life with his favorite concubine Lady Yang, and soon nominated Yang's brother as the most powerful prime minister.